Ten to 15 of my childhood friends from Minsk died of cancer. Chernobyl kills.

 Many more died from the attempted cleanup than the incident itself, and many today have birth defects that result from this impending disaster.
 The UN, as a result, created multiple initiatives and developmental approaches to help control this issue.

-This holiday thus was created back in 2016 to teach people about the history of this incident, observe the consequences of what happened, and prevent future events from happening again.
+International Chernobyl Disaster Remembrance Day was founded by the United Nations General Assembly in 2016 to teach people about the history of this incident, observe the consequences of what happened, and prevent future events from happening again.